Amand66/Git-repo/README.md

 # Git-repo
-This is the repository where we stored our practice datadata
+This is the repository where we store our practice data files.